Back to Publications

 Governance during the COVID-19 Pandemic

 While terms such as populism and isolationism have been profoundly discussed during the pandemic,4) the term “vulnerability”, which calls for global and collective responses, has also been underpinned.
 This process has highlighted the significance of assessing different governance models in terms of their strengths and weaknesses.
-Based upon six essentials, the European Union has suggested its members to follow 12 Principles of Good Democratic Governance which requires leadership, innovation and adaptability while responding to the pandemic.5) Besides, the OECD has also emphasized the significance of good governance as this viral outbreak has caused great economic and social repercussions worldwide.
+Based upon six essentials, the Council of Europe has suggested its members to follow 12 Principles of Good Democratic Governance which requires leadership, innovation and adaptability while responding to the pandemic.5) Besides, the OECD has also emphasized the significance of good governance as this viral outbreak has caused great economic and social repercussions worldwide.
 However, ensuring good governance is a tough process necessitating devotion of all actors to a common mission and vision at all levels.
 In parallel to this view, a comprehensive study has been initiated by OECD and international policy responses for a sustainable recovery are examined in detail under the topics of public trust; digital government and data; risk governance and crisis management; regulation; public sector innovation; open government and public communication; public integrity; budgeting and public management; countering illicit trade; infrastructure and procurement; diversity and inclusion; evidence-based policy making and evaluation; and policy coherence and coordination.6)

 Reinforcing Governance in the Arctic